ujr/guides/guides/Generalities.md

 - prefer flat file structures over deep nesting
 - consider having a “commons” area for reusable components (you may reuse them in your other projects)
+- commit small and coherent changes (“semantic” commits)
+- commit often, but not half-done work
 - keep the source control system history as linear as possible
 - avoid long-living branches (prefer [OneFlow][OneFlow] over [GitFlow][GitFlow] and be pragmatic, [GitHub flow][GitHubFlow]